macuriels/portfolio/content/project/social-media-mental-health/index.md

 authors:
 - admin
 image:
-  caption: Image generated using Canva's Text to Image feature
+  caption: Image generated using Canva's Text to Image AI generator
   focal_point: Smart
 summary: A country-level analysis of time spent on social media and mental disorder prevalence using R and Tableau.
 tags: